 - Executive Retirement Arrangements, including Retirement Compensation Arrangements (RCA) and Individual Pension Plans (IPP)

 As with our Group Benefit reviews, we start with getting a sense of your company culture and end with a shortlist of the most sensible options for your specific group.
 This process is conducted as follows:

 - Discuss your firm’s objectives and existing concerns

-- Survey current corporate policy and compare with expressed objectives
+- Survey current corporate policy and compare it with expressed objectives

 - Place particular focus on CAP guidelines